junnan-Wang-wmg/entity_matching/pipeline/README.md

 This dataset is Wavo dataset.
 The dataset contains input as entity of the campaign names and the goal is to match the entity of the input campaign names to the database with artist names and track names.

+<h2 id="algorithm">Algorithm</h2>

+In order to analyze the Wavo data better, fuzzy matching method is applied so that the original dataset can be trimmed to automatically label part of the data.
+Then a machine learning model would be applied to further label the remainer data.

 <h2 id="doccano">Manual Annotation with Doccano</h2>

 The first step is to apply Doccano to manually annotate the data.
 The input for Doccano is the combination of the